-In 2020, Shout 85258 - the UK’s first 24/7 text messaging support service, powered by Mental Health Innovations - took 355,870 conversations with 159,297 people mentioning suicide.
+In 2020, Shout 85258 - the UK’s first 24/7 text messaging support service, powered by Mental Health Innovations - took 355,870 conversations with 159,297 people across the UK, with 32% mentioning suicide.
 Shout actioned 4,704 ‘active rescues’.
 These take place in instances where service users who have the means and imminent time frame to complete suicide and de-escalation is not possible, so the police are alerted.

 The ONS has today published figures on the number of suicides that were registered in England and Wales in 2020.